 Cultural cooperation

-Since 2016 every year several students from Madagascar take up studies in the second and third degree in Poland in technical faculties as part of the scholarship of the Polish Committee for UNESCO.
-Malgasy clergy is also educated in Poland and the Stefan Wyszyński University and in seminars.
-No Polish citizen is currently study.
+Since 2016, every year several students from Madagascar undertake second and third level studies in Poland in technical fields, as part of a scholarship from the Polish Committee for UNESCO.
+Malagasy monks and clergy are also educated in Poland at the University of Stefan Wyszyński and in seminars.
+Currently, no Polish citizens are studying in Madagascar.

 Recognition of academic qualifications